Skip to main content

 archivist note archivist note

-11-17-107 CHAS W. CHESNUTT HELEN C. MOORE CHESNUTT & MOORE SHORTHAND REPORTERS 1646 UNION TRUST BLDG.
+11-17-107 CHAS W. CHESNUTT HELEN C. MOORE1 CHESNUTT & MOORE SHORTHAND REPORTERS 1646 UNION TRUST BLDG.
 CLEVELAND Dr. W. E. B. Du Bois, Editor, The Crisis, New York City.
 My dear Dr. Du Bois:

 With all good wishes, Sincerely yours, Chas.
 W. Chesnutt.